chanshiyucx/blog/article/007-stagger-enter-animation.md

 ## How It Works

-After studying the source code, I found the implementation is actually quite straightforward.
-The core idea is using CSS Variables and animation delays to control when each element enters.
+After studying the source code, I found the implementation is pretty simple.
+The core idea is using CSS variables and animation delays to control when each element enters.

 ```css
 [data-animate] {